WA estate risk

 How this topic usually shows up for families

-Washington imposes an estate tax with a filing threshold/exclusion amount that is indexed and updated annually.
+Washington imposes an estate tax with a filing threshold/exclusion amount that varies by date of death in 2026.
 Practically, families should separate probate assets from non-probate assets, confirm who has authority to act, and compare the default outcome with what the family expected.

 Common misconceptions